avaneev/prvhash/README.md

 arrangement.
 Depending on the initial seed value, the period may fluctuate.
 The commented out `Ctr++...` instructions can be uncommented to check the period increase due to sparse entropy input.
 You may also notice the `^=h`
-instructions: PRVHASH supports feedback onto itself (it's like hashing its own output).
+instructions: PRVHASH supports feedback onto itself (it is like hashing its own output).
 This operation, which can be applied to any parallel element, maximizes the achieved PRNG period.

 ```